 You searched for: Tartans beginning with .
 There are results.
 Click a tartan to select it for your item, or search again

 Stands 10cm tall and is cast from high quality 100% lead-free pewter.
+Presented on a base of polished wood, using off-cuts from our bagpipe workshops.

 Cast and finished by our team of dedicated craftsmen in our workshop in the heart of Glasgow, Scotland.